Status

 Where:

-• <gateway_name>, <sink_name>are respectively the name of the gateway and the sink set in the gateway.env and sink.env (refer to the “Configure the gateway” part of this document to recover them.)
+• <gateway_name>, <sink_name> are respectively the name of the gateway and the sink set in the gateway.env and sink.env (if using a Raspberry Pi gateway – refer to the “Configure the gateway” part of this document to recover them).

-• <destination address> can be either : the id of the node you want send the instruction to in case of a unicast send; a multicast group address, to send to all nodes in a multicast group; or the broadcast address : “to send to all nodes in the network.
+• <destination address> can be the destination node id (unicast send) ; a group address (to send to all nodes in a multicast group) ; or the broadcast address (4294967295) to send to all nodes in the network.

 This command will by default set led 1 of the selected node ON or OFF.